Ankush1529/Ankush1529.github.io/index.md

 ### ACHIEVEMENTS

 - Appointed by the Notetaking Services (Disability Resource Center), Arizona State University to take in-person notes for CSE 464 : Software QA and Testing.
+- Received Engineering Graduate Fellowship at ASU for 2019-2020 for my extraordinary academic achievements.
 - Successfully completed and received a certificate from Inter Institutional Inclusive Innovations Centre for Smart India Hackathon 2018.
 (Government of India).
 - Won winter intern certificate for remarkable performance (winter 2017-18) at project DISARM, NIT Durgapur
 - Led a 2-tier team of 80 people as Executive Event Manager, SPIC MACAY NIT Durgapur Chapter.